 Cornell's International Travel Advisory and Response Team - ITART

-- to advise travelers and consider requests for exceptions to the International Travel Policy prior to international travel
+- to advise travelers and consider requests for exceptions to the International Travel Policy prior to international travel; and

-- to respond, in conjunction with UHC Global Assistance, to international emergency situations.
+- to respond, in conjunction with International SOS, to international emergency situations.